 The applications mentioned above can be achieved through functions such as PUFsecurity’s PUF-based UID, cryptography, and authentication.
 Due to NeoPUF’s robust, unpredictable, and stable features, it can provide AI machines with secure and long-lasting safeguards.
 Furthermore, as AI requires a large amount of software updates, our hardware security can also provide layered safeguards to prevent AI machines from getting infected via malware when updating procedures.

 Usually, AI-involved smart services are those using trained modules and Big Data to analyze information and transfer them into delicate reactions.
-Ideally, trained AI algorithms should be seamlessly integrated with its own hardware security module for a completely secure operating system.
+Ideally, trained AI algorithms should be seamlessly integrated with their own hardware security module for a completely secure operating system.
 We recommend that the AI follows security standards FIPS Level 3 or higher, which not only helps protect the intellectual property but also set up alert and reaction process for better safeguards.